ajuna-network/ajuna-sub0/README.md

 This repository contains basic examples of how the generated SDK can be used.

 - [SubstrateNET.UnityDemo](https://github.com/ajuna-network/SubstrateNET.UnityDemo)
-This is a simple Unity Demo built on top of the Ajuna.SDK
+This is a simple Unity Demo built on top of the Ajuna.SDK.
+Please checkout the `substrate-seminar` branch.

 - [MoneyPot Blazor front app](https://github.com/Apolixit/moneypot_blazor)
 This repository is an [ASP.NET Blazor](https://learn.microsoft.com/fr-fr/aspnet/core/blazor) application, written in C#, based on Ajuna SDK generated projects.